 It’s best to see Dr. Langellier within 30 minutes of knocking out your tooth.
 The sooner you call our office the better our chances of re-implanting the tooth in your mouth.
 Don’t wait to seek emergency dental care!

-There are many situations in which you can wait to see our dentist during our normal office hours.
+There are many situations in which you can wait to see our dentist.
 For example, if you lost your dental crown Saturday evening, you can wait until Monday morning to see our dentist.

 The above situations aren’t “emergencies” per se.
 But it’s still important that you schedule an appointment with our office as soon as possible.
 That way, Dr. Langellier will be able to diagnose and treat the source of your pain before it worsens.